fixie-ai/ai-jsx/packages/docs/docs/guides/observability.md

 :::note NextJS

-When used with NextJS, AI.JSX components will have logging disabled by default to ensure that no unexpected files are written when your binary is deployed on a server.
-Instead of overriding this as described above, you can pass a `LoggingImplementation` to the props of your `<AI.JSX>` tag.
+When using NextJS, instead of specifying a logger in `createRenderContext`, you can pass one to the props of your `<AI.JSX>` tag.

 :::